Seaquality/SQL-Database-Journey/README.md

 **QUERY AND MANAGE XML DATA | 10-20-23**

 Another topic I studied this week is the crossover between XML data and SQL.
-Most of it has been straightforward and XML seems very simple and relateable to prior things I learned while I was in college.
-The SubTopics I have gone over are Attributes, XML variables and fields, FOR XML RAW, AUTO, PATH, and, EXPLICIT.
+Most of it has been straightforward and XML seems very simple and relatable to prior things I learned while I was in college.
+Topics learned included the following:
+- Attributes
+- XML variables and fields
+- FOR XML RAW
+- FOR XML AUTO
+- FOR XML PATH
+- FOR XML EXPLICIT

 **CTE/SUBS | 10-18-23 week 1**